GREAT BASS ALBUMS

 Fresh (Sly and the Family Stone)

-The great Larry Graham was on his way out of the band around this time and only features on two tracks, "Que Sera, Sera" and "If It Were Left Up to Me" (itself an outtake from an earlier album), but his successor Rustee Allen (and probably Sly himself, who has bass among his credits on this album) does a good job filling his massive shoes.
+The great Larry Graham was already on his way out of the band around this time and only features on two tracks, "Que Sera, Sera" and "If It Were Left Up to Me" (itself an outtake from an earlier album), but his successor Rustee Allen (and probably Sly himself, who has bass among his credits on this album) does a good job filling his massive shoes.

 Wired (Jeff Beck)

-I've always liked Bascomb's major pentatonic lines on "Goodbye Pork Pie Hat."
 (Some fun basslines can be found on Beck's previous album, Blow by Blow, as well.)

 Alleycat (Nucleus)